diverent2/fixedScrollNav/README.md

 # ↕️ fixedScrollNav
-fixed scroll navigation that allows users to navigate between sections with simple and intuitive arrow buttons.
+A vanilla fixed scroll navigation that allows users to navigate between sections with simple and intuitive arrow buttons.
 Oh and it will work in all browsers 😉💻
 (Chrome, Safari, Edge, Firefox and IE11)